HOW TO SPOT A GOOD RAIN JACKET?

 To help you choose between the mountains of options out there, I have compiled an easy to follow list of things to keep in mind when you go shopping!

 There is no such thing as the perfect rain jacket for hiking, but when you think about all the selection criteria below, you will come pretty close to it!
 When it comes to choosing your next rain jacket, you will need to make a trade off between weight, features and breathability.
 Keep scrolling to find out more!
-Or click here to go straight to my top 6 quality lightweight rain jackets on a budget.
+Or click here to go straight to my top quality recommended lightweight rain jackets on a budget.

 Selection criteria for a waterproof hiking jacket: